 Several lists of the plants of the GVD have been prepared as a result of Friends' activities.
-They include non-flowering and flowering plants.
 Please follow the links below to view any which might interest you.

 The Hilda Hewitson Herbarium contains over 250 plant specimens and is kept by the Friends as a reference tool.
 Duplicates of all these specimens have been supplied to the State Herbarium and are kept there.
 This link leads to a spreadsheet listing of the specimens in the form of an extract from the State Herbarium catalogue.
 The Hilda Hewitson Herbarium is kept in two plastic crates and researchers wishing to use it should contact the secretary.